-This blog entry will Chronicle (pun intended) a father and son’s first time reading Harry Potter together.
+This blog entry will Chronicle (pun intended) a father and son’s continuation of the first time reading the Harry Potter series together.
+We finished Book One and Two and now will move onto Book Three: Harry Potter and the Prisoner of Azkaban (my personal favorite of the series).
 I’ll update it after each chapter so that I can capture the most memorable moments.
-Come back often and check in on our progress and leave us a note or feedback!
+Come back often and check in on our progress and leave us a note or some feedback!

 I hope you enjoy the journey as much as I know Jax and I will.